madebykind/madebykind-v3/content/work/plan-vivo.md

   person: michelle
 impact:
   text: In a busy and confusing landscape, the new brand and platform help make Plan Vivo’s work easier to understand and easier to trust.
 Clear messaging and design strengthens connections across their membership and supports long-lasting, meaningful impact.
-  img: images/placeholder.png
+  img: images/work_plan_vivo_brand_5.jpg
-  img_alt: "PLACEHOLDER ALT TEXT"
+  img_alt: "A man in a yellow hard hat uses a hose to extinguish a fire in a grassy area"

 # Header
 banner_type: standard
-banner_img: images/placeholder.png
+banner_img: images/work_plan_vivo_brand_2.jpg
-banner_img_alt: PLACEHOLDER ALT TEXT
+banner_img_alt: "A woman in a red and yellow dress waters seedlings in a tree nursery"
 banner_logo_class: "text-white w-1/2 h-auto"
 banner_icon: logo-planvivo

 # Teaser content
-cover_img: images/placeholder.png
+cover_img: images/work_plan_vivo_brand_4.jpg
-cover_img_alt: "PLACEHOLDER ALT TEXT."
+cover_img_alt: "A smiling nursery worker crouches between rows of seedlings, with a blue net canopy above her."
 icon: logo-planvivo
 client: Plan Vivo

 ---

-{{< workquote logo="logo-planvivo" img="images/placeholder.png" alt="PLACEHOLDER ALT TEXT" >}}Locally led projects.
+{{< workquote logo="logo-planvivo" img="images/work_plan_vivo_brand_1.jpg" alt="A group of four people crouches over a sheet of paper on the ground and one of them writes on the paper" >}}Locally led projects.
 Meaningful impact.
 Beyond carbon.{{</ workquote >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">